 Wazuka, in southern Kyoto Prefecture.
 Famous uji-cha fields.
-800 years of tea growing,
+800 years of tea growing, a designated cultural artifact. |

 The ride looked on the difficult side.
 Jerome had tried a similar course once 4-5 years ago, and did not finish.
 He started tired and suffered in heat and headwinds along the coast.
 Still the course was nothing like the 600k with 8000 meters of climbing that we did once, nor did it look as tough as the Seattle "summer gravel grinder" I did back in 2016, nor as difficult as the Tasmania 600k from 2019.
 In fact, I realized, I have a pretty good track record at 600k brevets.